Open Letter to Parents: Two Philosophies To Guide Them (Part I)

 Dear Parents,

-I believe that developing and committing to a personal philosophy provides a source of guidance when difficult choices need to be made, and resilience when times are challenging.
-My goal is to help these wrestlers develop and live by their own personal philosophy and guiding principles.
-I want to emphasize two major philosophies that I aim to instill in them, both of which I believe establish a confident sense of resilience and self-worth:
+I believe that developing and committing to a personal philosophy provides guidance when choices are difficult and resilience when times are challenging.
+My goal is to help wrestlers develop and live by their own personal philosophy and guiding principles.
+I want to emphasize two major philosophies I believe help build confidence, resilience, and self-worth:

 The "Man in the Arena" Mentality